punidramesh/morax/README.md

 ## Usage

 ⚠️  It is to be noted that this is a proof of concept and by using it, you hereby agree that I'm not responsible for any issues that may occur.

 ## Initialization

 ```
-morax init
+morax -l
 ```

 ## Authentication